JTOne123/GovLib/README.md

 ## Contributing

 PRs are always welcome!
 It is recommended you use VS Code to work with the GovLib source code.
+The ProPublica tests require your ProPublica key to be stored in an environment variable named `PROPUBLICA_API_KEY`.
+This is not required when consuming/modifying the library, only for testing purposes.

 The workspace includes build tasks, editor settings, extension recommendations, and launch configurations to aid development in VS Code, but any editor that supports [Omnisharp](http://www.omnisharp.net/) will do.

 Type `Ctrl + Shift + B` (or `Cmd + Shift + B` on Macs) to bring up the build tasks menu: